 The story of America grows longer everyday, and that’s a good thing.
 It means we’re still here to record the narrative.

-The drawbacks this truth presents?
+The drawbacks?
 Curriculum writers, in the interest of limited time, have had to decide what information stays and what is cut.
 For example, pre-Columbian America, described above, was jettisoned in order to add events that followed the Civil War.
-In short, where we once studied Native Americans in depth, we now focus on the post-Civil War Native genocide.
-What a message this decisions has leveled on our students!
+In short, where we once studied Native American culture in depth, we now focus on the post-Civil War genocide of those same people.
+What an impact this decision has left upon our young people!

 When I was hired in the 1980’s our school district had one high school.
 Today there are five traditional secondary schools, and also a scattering of smaller alternatives.
 The district didn’t just grow, it exploded.
 To cope with this massive influx of students, administrators reworked our teaching schedule into what is called a 4X4 block.
 Under this more economical system, teachers were assigned 25% more students and lost 25% of instruction time.
 We became even more restricted in what we could reasonably cover in the history curriculum.
 (I called it drive-by history.)

 On the heels of this massive overcrowding, came the legal mandates established by No Child Left Behind.
 Students were now required to take benchmark tests measuring what they had learned up to that grade level.
 Adult proctors would pull random kids out of class, typically in the middle of a lesson, often leaving only one or two students remaining in their desks.
 These exams ate up two weeks during the first semester, and another two weeks in the Spring.

 If that wasn’t enough, politicians, and district leaders began to publicly exert a great deal of favoritism toward the hard sciences, especially in computer technology.
 So considering the addition of new historic events, overcrowded classrooms, tighter schedules, and mandatory exams, the last thing history education needed was an inherent bias against the humanities.